idellinger/SafeHaven-Chicago-Crime-and-Housing/.ipynb_checkpoints/readme-checkpoint.md

 ## Overview

 This project aims to analyze crime and property data in Chicago to identify patterns and insights that can help in understanding the relationship between crime rates and property values.
-The project involved extensive data wrangling, feature engineering, exploratory data analysis, and modeling.
+The project involved extensive data wrangling, feature engineering, exploratory data analysis, modeling and building a streamlit app.

 ## Team Members